alexandre-daubois/frankenphp/docs/extensions-generator.md

 ## Declaring Constants

-The generator supports exporting Go constants to PHP using the `//export_php:const` directive.
-This allows you to share configuration values, status codes, and other constants between Go and PHP code:
+The generator supports exporting Go constants to PHP using two directives: `//export_php:const` for global constants and `//export_php:classconstant` for class constants.
+This allows you to share configuration values, status codes, and other constants between Go and PHP code.

+### Global Constants

+Use the `//export_php:const` directive to create global PHP constants:

 ```go
 //export_php:const